binkley/homebrewery-files/witch.md

 Your bond with a coven&mdash;real or not&mdash;grants you insight into deeper rituals.

 - You learn the _Augury_ spell.
 It is always prepared, counts as a Witch spell for you, and can only be cast this way as a ritual.
+- You learn the _Tasha&rsquo;s Bubbling Cauldron_ spell.
+It is always prepared, counts as a Witch spell for you, and can only be cast this way as a ritual even though it does not normally have the Ritual tag.
 - In addition, you learn one ritual spell of 3rd level or lower from any class&rsquo;s spell list, as approved by your DM.
 It is always prepared, counts as a Witch spell for you, and can only be cast this way as a ritual.
 Each time you gain a Witch level, you may replace any ritual spell learned from this feature (not including _Augury_) with another ritual spell, subject to the maximum level you can know.

 These spells do not count against the number of spells you can prepare.